GeoMop/bgem/README.md

 Primary focus are hydrogeological applications with geometries including both random fractures and deterministic natural or antropogenic features.

 ## Rationale
-GMSH is a mature meshing tool recently complemented by the 'gmsh-sdk' intreface library.
+GMSH is a mature meshing tool recently complemented by the `gmsh-sdk` intreface library.
 However its practical usage (from Python) have several issues:

 - Geometry bolean operations (based on OCC) doesn't preserve "compatible" geometry, i.e. boundary separation two volumes exists only once.
 This makes major problems in meshing.